jayliew/cidr-scan/README.md

 # cidr-scan
-bash script to scan your subnets with CIDR.
+Bash script to scan your subnets with CIDR.

 Only supports /25 through /30.

 ```
 wget liew.co/cidr-scan